kubernetes-hy/kubernetes-hy.github.io/data/part-1/3-introduction-to-networking.md

 <exercise name='Exercise 1.07: External access with Ingress'>

-  "Main application" currently outputs a timestamp and a random string to the logs.
+  "Log output" application currently outputs a timestamp and a random string to the logs.

   Add an endpoint to request the current status (timestamp and string) and an ingress so that you can access it with a browser.